mrgoldair/convex-hull/readme.md

 ###### Determining left and right

-This could be accomplished by calculating and comparing the gradient between the 3 points;

-Using the determinant - which implies we need 3-dimensional vectors.
+This could be accomplished by calculating and comparing the gradient between the 3 points.
+This would take two vector subtractions and then the comparison of their respective ratios.
+For three points on the hull represented by `t, u, v` and two vectors represented by `u-t` and `v-u`, if the gradient for `v-u` is greater than that of `u-t` the three points make a left turn; if it's less the three points make a right turn.

+However another technique could be used that could involve potentially less calculation.

+Using the determinant we could reduce the number of calculations needed to find a "left or right turn" to `xx`.
+In order to use the determinant you need to realise the   determinant is only defined for 3 dimensions.
+This is obviously tricky because we're drawing on a HTMLCanvas which is 2D.

+Because the purpose of the determinant is to calculate the volume created by 3 vectors, it's tempting to just slap on a third dimension (usually denoted `z`) set to 1.
+Although all the vectors now have a third dimension the volume is 0.
+This is because by having all the same value for a particular dimension there's no depth – we need a difference of dimension to convey depth (and area in 2D) – and when we have no depth we only have area.

 ###### Points as vectors